tensa2205/Tasks_Manager-Flask_React/README.md

-# ToDo-list application with Flask + React
+# ToDo-list application using Flask and React